nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReleasePlanning/rplog.md

  I created this issue and also added an enhancement label to this issue with issue #50.
 I also assigned this issue .
   - <h5>Issue 112 (Notifications for messages)</h5>
      - <h5>Description</h5>Notifications should be provided to the course participators whenever an activity takes place in the course discussion forum.
      - I have assigned myself as a  reponsible for the issues #52,#23.
 These mainly focuses about course discussion forum, i taught of adding features to this area so i have created this issue which will be an additional feature to the course discussion forum.
-I labeled this iissue as a feature and assigned myself.
+I labeled this issue as a feature and assigned myself.
-  - By the end of this week i mainly focused on assigning myself to issues releted to same area and also created an issue which helps  improving this feature more.
+  - By the end of this week i mainly focused on assigning myself to issues releted to same area(<h5>Course Discussion Forum</h5>) and also created an issue which helps  improving this feature more.
 <h5>Work</h5>
+  - I started assigning myself to the area <h5>Course Discussion Forum</h5>.
+Iam intersted in this and took the responsibility for this area.
   - As a part of release planning, i suggested some of the prioritization techniques that are used for the requirements prioritization in the discusiion forum.
 In this i mainly discussed mainly about the methods like Grouping,Top 10,100-Dollar Test, AHP,Ranking.
 I also suggested that ranking technique should be used for release planning as it requires individual priority list of stakeholders which does not lead to raise of conflicts among stakeholders.
 I also mentioned that if class members feel it as a complex technique as no of requirements are more i have suggested an alternative technique is Grouping.
   - Along with the prioritization techniques, attributes of a project also play an important role during the prioritization of requirements.
 I have also mentioned some of the  aspects/attributes that need be considered during the requirements prioritization are Cost,Time,Risk,Importance, Volatility.I also raised the question which attributes should be considered for the release planning?.
-  - i got response that With the possible exception of "Importance", these all focus on the cost side.
+  - i got response as With the possible exception of "Importance", these all focus on the cost side.
 Any attributes that will help you define the *value* of a feature?
+  - i am clarified that the aspects, i have mention in the course discussion forum comes under the category cost expect importance.
+I also understood that i have to focus on the attributes that define the value.
-  - i also clarified that it would be better to assign the issues related to the same area.
+  - i also got clarified that it would be better to assign the issues related to the same area.
 So i assigned myself to the issue #51(Discussion forum message overview) that is related to the area course discussion forum.
   - There is one more issue #59 (Access to Discussion Forum) related to the area i have chosen.
 I assigned this issue myself.